Flying Solo Presentation During Paris Fashion Week Was Once Again the Place to be Seen and Discover New Design Talent | Fashion Week Online®

 Founded by designers themselves, in just 3 years since opening, Flying Solo has proved to be one of the biggest fashion platforms launching the careers of many independent designers.
 It was created as a unique, curated fashion retail incubator and showroom operated by a selection of talented, independent designers.
 Consist of like-minded, creative and connected fashion professionals, its focus is to close the gap between designers and consumers while exposing collections to press and media.

-For more information, visit Flying Solo’s flagship store at 434 West Broadway, “The Copper Room” at 76 Wooster St in New York City.
+For more information, visit Flying Solo’s flagship store at 434 West Broadway in New York City.

 ##